Global Structure in Learned Latent Representations of Confusion-Limited LISA Data: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This paper compared one-class scoring strategies for resolvable-source ranking in confusion-limited synthetic LISA data under a fixed data and preprocessing protocol.
+This paper compared one-class scoring strategies for resolvable-source ranking in confusion-limited synthetic LISA data under identical conditions.
 The strongest performer was likelihood-based scoring in latent space, with consistent gains over the AE+manifold baseline across all three seeds.
-Morphology fusion improved baseline performance, but with smaller effect size, and the contrastive geometry branch did not yield reliable gains in this setup.
+Morphology fusion improved baseline performance, but with smaller effect size.

-The next step is to test whether this advantage survives controlled distribution shift rather than only one benchmark regime.
-A direct follow-up is to evaluate the same fixed methods under at least three shift axes: confusion level (e.g., \(N_c=500,1000,2000\)), source-mixture shift (e.g., MBHB/EMRI/GB ratios), and resolvable-source SNR range shift.
-We would treat robustness as the primary endpoint and report both mean AUC/AP and degradation relative to the in-distribution baseline for each axis.

-A second follow-up is to replace the median-score operating-point diagnostic with an explicit false-alarm-constrained threshold policy.
-Concretely, thresholds can be calibrated on background-only validation segments to target fixed FPR levels (for example \(10^{-1}\), \(10^{-2}\), and \(10^{-3}\)), then evaluated on held-out test sets for recall and precision at each operating point.
-This would translate the ranking result into deployment-relevant operating behavior.

-Finally, if latent likelihood remains superior under those tests, model complexity should be increased only under the same fixed-protocol discipline used here.
-The criterion for adopting more expressive density models should be consistent, seed-robust gains over the current GMM/KDE baselines under both in-distribution and shifted conditions, rather than isolated single-run improvements.
+The main result shows that within a fixed CWT latent representation, global latent density modeling captures resolvability structure more effectively than local manifold-distance scoring.
+This supports a broader program of developing representation-aware, unsupervised machine-learning methods for gravitational-wave astronomy.

+Several research directions follow from this work.
+First, the robustness of the observed likelihood advantage should be tested under a controlled distribution shift.
+Important axes are confusion level, source-population mixture, and resolvable-source SNR range.
+This will determine if its advantage persists under changes in the underlying data distribution.

+Second, future studies should investigate richer representations using multi-channel TDI observables.
+Standard LISA analyses employ correlated channels such as $(A,E,T)$ or $(X,Y,Z)$, which provide multiple different views of the same underlying signal population.
+From a representation learning perspective, this redundancy could increase performance because multi-channel autoencoders can exploit shared structure while suppressing noise that is channel specific.
+This might lead to latent spaces with improved class separation and a more informative density structure.

+Third, the global latent distribution identified in this work raises the question of coordinate dependence.
+The geometry of a learned latent space is not unique, and different linear transformations can alter Euclidean distances while preserving information content.
+An important next step is to investigate whether the observed density structure is invariant under rotations, whitening transformations, and other changes of coordinates.
+A study like this would help determine whether the likelihood advantage reflects intrinsic properties of the data or artifacts of a particular parameterization.